pelias/docker/projects/austria/README.md

-# Belgium area
+# Austrian area

-This project is configured to download/prepare/build a complete Pelias installation for Belgium.
+This project is configured to download/prepare/build a complete Pelias installation for Austria.

 # Setup